CodeReclaimers/btce-api/README.md

 on each subsequent API call.
-While the TradeAPI object will take care of incrementing this number during its lifetime, it is the user's responsibility to remember this number (retrieved by the next_nonce method) before destroying the TradeAPI object, and providing it to the next TradeAPI instance that uses the same key/secret.
+While the TradeAPI object will take care of incrementing this number during its lifetime, it is the user's responsibility to remember this number (retrieved by the next_nonce method) before destroying the TradeAPI object, and to provide it to the next TradeAPI instance that uses the same key/secret.

 The following methods are available on a TradeAPI instance: